Alex2804/APluginSDK/README.md

 ---

 ## <a name="CPP-API">C++ API</a>
-The C API is compatible with C++ but not vice versa.
+The [C API](#C-API) is compatible with C++ but not vice versa.
 This means that plugins that use the C API can also be easily compiled with C++.
 The C++ API has a few requirements less and some extensions.
+The C++ API is C++98 compliant.

 #### <a name="CPP-API-init-fini">Init and Fini function</a>
-The initialization and finalization functions are the same as the C API, but both the initialization function and the finalization function are optional.
-They macros must be used in global namespace!
+The initialization and finalization functions are the same as the [C API](#C-API-init-fini), but both the initialization function and the finalization function are optional.
+The macros must be used in global namespace!

 #### <a name="CPP-API-name-version">Name And Version</a>
-The name and version macros are the same as the C API and can additionally be declared outside of functions in any namespace.
-The ordering of multiple definitions is undefined.
+The name and version macros are the same as the [C API](#C-API-name-version) and can additionally be used outside of functions in any namespace.
+The name/version selected from multiple definitions is undefined.

 #### <a name="CPP-API-feature">Feature</a>
-Features are registered in the same way as in the C API, but you don't have to enter them manually in the internal feature manager, as this is already done during registration (```A_PLUGIN_RECORD_FEATURE``` does nothing).
+Features are registered in the same way as in the [C API](#C-API-feature), but you don't have to enter them manually in the internal feature manager, as this is already done during registration (```A_PLUGIN_RECORD_FEATURE``` does nothing).
 Features must not be in namespaces.

 The following is sufficient to register the feature and add it to the internal feature manager: